 Views?: Some observations can be calculated from primary data.
 This information is stored in seperate tables (views) and is generated automatically by the database.
 Relying on views avoids data redundancy, so that we have to update every observation only once.

 Calculated parameters?: Some parameters can not be constructed through views and have to be calculated.
 Currently, we determine these values with various R scripts.
 As a consequence, these observation contain a variable that gives information about the date of calculation.
 We may update these scripts in the future and turn it into dynamic calculations.

-We have been adding pre-1945 information since 2015.
-It needs some clean-up, further validation and additional primary sources.
-This is work in progress and not part of the stable version.
+We have added pre-1945 information between 2015 and 2018.
+It needs further validation and additional primary sources.

 Since 2016 we provide a stable version every other year and add it to the ParlGov Dataverse.
 From 2010 to 2015 we provided a stable version every year.

 Stable releases up to ParlGov 2012 included a static copy of the webpage and all tables from the database.
-Creating this copy was a mundane, time cosuming and unreliable endevor.
-Hence, we have abondonded dumping the entire page and all tables for a stable version.
+Creating this copy was a mundane, time consuming and unreliable endeavor.
+Hence, we have abandoned dumping the entire page and all tables for a stable version.